The Ultimate Travel Companion: How to Find Your Perfect Carry-On Travel Pack

 Hand Luggage vs Personal Item

-When we encounter airline staff that takes the weight limitations (too) seriously, we put
+When we encounter airline staff who take the weight limitations (too) seriously (but are only concerned about the weight of our hand luggage), we put

 Putting bag away in cabin